hashgraph/hedera-json-rpc-relay/docs/design/hbar-limiter.md

         +delete(ip: string): Promise<void>
     }

-    class SubscriptionType
+    class SubscriptionTier
-    <<Enumeration>> SubscriptionType
+    <<Enumeration>> SubscriptionTier
-    SubscriptionType : BASIC
+    SubscriptionTier : BASIC
-    SubscriptionType : EXTENDED
+    SubscriptionTier : EXTENDED
-    SubscriptionType : PRIVILEGED
+    SubscriptionTier : PRIVILEGED

-    HbarSpendingPlan --> SubscriptionType : could be one of the types HbarSpendingPlan --> HbarSpendingRecord : stores history of EthAddressHbarSpendingPlan --> HbarSpendingPlan : links an ETH address to IpAddressHbarSpendingPlan --> HbarSpendingPlan : links an IP address to
+    HbarSpendingPlan --> SubscriptionTier : could be one of the types HbarSpendingPlan --> HbarSpendingRecord : stores history of EthAddressHbarSpendingPlan --> HbarSpendingPlan : links an ETH address to IpAddressHbarSpendingPlan --> HbarSpendingPlan : links an IP address to